Skip to main content

 In Silico Screening the Digital First Pass

 The initial step in immunogenicity assessment is often performed computationally, using a process known as in silico screening.
-Specialized algorithms analyze the of a peptide to identify potential T-cell epitopes.
+Specialized algorithms analyze the amino acid sequence of a peptide to identify potential T-cell epitopes.
 These are short sequences within the peptide that have a high likelihood of binding to one or more HLA molecules.

 • Epitope Mapping Algorithms ∞ Tools like EpiMatrix and NetMHCIIpan are built on vast databases of known peptide-HLA interactions.
 They function by scoring short, overlapping segments of the peptide’s sequence for their predicted binding affinity to a panel of the most common HLA types in the human population.
 A high score suggests that the peptide fragment could be effectively presented by an antigen-presenting cell, representing the first step toward T-cell activation.